johnkmeas/neighborhoodmap/README.md

 Open index.html in browser

 ## KnockoutJs
-Allows the UI to update dynamically.
+KnockoutJs is a javascript library that allows the UI to update dynamically.
 I was able to filter the list and associated markers with the input filter.

 ## Foursquare Api
 Sent request to Foursquare and received Json data for each location.
 I used the data to populate each info window.